How to Organize Keywords into Ad Groups

 We work all day, every day.

 In this example, suddenly this ad copy only describes the keywords: weekend plumbing and Saturday plumbing; which makes it a much more targeted ad.
-(Learn more about title and description writing).

 It is better to have 100 Ad Groups with 10 keywords each than 10 Ad Groups with 100 keywords each.
 When ad copy accurately reflects a keyword, one usually has a higher CTR and can send keywords to more targeted landing pages.